Cyclic Implicit Complexity: Introduction

 \section{Introduction}

-\gianluca{This space is for general comments: 1) we have to squeeze the doc, as virginialake produces useless blank space.;3) title of def/prop + consistency, 5) no $\bc$-definability, we can simply speak of $\bc$-membership; 6) left-right implication' rather than `left-right direction'}

-\anupam{recall: threads are, by definition, maximal, so their start point is determined.
-They are also not necessarily infinite (e.g. if they end at a weakening.}

-\anupam{whenever we use `elementary', I am trying not to qualify space or time.} \anupam{on $\nbc$: perhaps soundness for $\felementary$ is an instance of that for Leivant's system based on higher-type predicative recursion, under a suitable translation.
-To mention.}

-Formal proofs are traditionally seen as finite mathematical objects modelling logical or mathematical reasoning.
-Non-wellfounded (but finitely branching) proofs represent a generalization of the notion of formal proof to an infinitary setting.
-In non-wellfounded proof theory, special attention is devoted to \emph{regular} (or \emph{circular}) proofs, i.e.~those non-wellfounded proofs having only finitely many distinct sub-proofs.
-Regular proofs can be turned into finite structures called \emph{cycle normal forms}, usually given as finite trees with additional ‘backpointers’.
-However, regular proofs admit fallacious reasoning.
-To recover consistency, a standard solution is based on the introduction of non-local correctness criteria, e.g.~\emph{progressiveness}, typically checked by B\"{u}chi automata on infinite words.
+Formal proofs are traditionally seen as finite objects modelling logical or mathematical reasoning. \emph{Non-wellfounded} proofs are a generalisation of this notion to an infinitary (but finitely branching) setting, in which consistency is maintained by a standard global condition: the `progressing' criterion.
+Special attention is devoted to \emph{regular} (or \emph{circular} or \emph{cyclic}) proofs, i.e.~those non-wellfounded proofs having only finitely many distinct sub-proofs, and which may thus be represented by finite (possibly cyclic) directed graphs.
+For such proofs the progressing criterion may be effectively decided by reduction to the universality problem for B\"uchi automata.